soteenstudio/bela/README.md

 BELA itself stands for **Binary Entropy Learning Architecture**.

+## Tutorials
+If you want to learn how to install and use BELA, you can follow the tutorial we provide.
 ### Installation
 You can install BELA using npm with this command.
 ```sh